The Planewave 17″-f/6.8 (432/2939 mm) Corrected Dall-Kirkham Astrograph + Paramount MEII + STL-6303E – “Elena”

 The C14 (left) and the PW17 (right) units now part of the robotic Virtual Telescope Project facility

 The large aperture make possible very deep imaging, useful to detect really faint objects, like small asteroids or faint variable stars.
 The period error is of about 1″ peak-to-peak, so unguided exposures are easily possible at full resolution with integration time of five minutes or so.
 This is very important for survey works, where saving the time otherwise needed to look for a suitable guiding star means more observing and discovering chances.
-The pointing accuracy shows a better than 9″ RMS all-sky error.
-The whole system is controlled by the TheSkyX suite, with TPoint and Camera add-ons.
+The pointing accuracy shows a better than 5″ RMS all-sky error.
+The whole system is controlled by the state of the art TheSkyX suite, with TPoint and Camera add-ons.

 Back to “The Telescopes” page